LSSTDESC/Blending_tutorial/README2.md

 ## 4: Analyze Realistic Blended Galaxies

-This step can be run on your laptop by downloding files saved from the earlier steps.
+This step can be run on your laptop by downloading files saved from the earlier steps.

 ...

 ## 5: Analyze Isolated Blended Galaxy Pairs

-This step can be run on your laptop by downloding files saved from the earlier steps.
+This step can be run on your laptop by downloading files saved from the earlier steps.

 ...